What biochemical blood test is normal? table. Normal cholesterol value in women

 • increased breakdown of hemoglobin and other pigment proteins (hemolytic anemia, snake bites, pathological hyperfunction of the spleen) - indirect bilirubin is formed in such huge quantities that the liver simply does not have time to process and remove it;

-• violation of the outflow of bile (cholecystitis, cholelithiasis, acute cholangitis, tumors of the head of the pancreas) - due to compression of the biliary tract, bile does not enter the intestine, but accumulates in the liver, causing the destruction of its cells and the flow of bilirubin back into the blood.
+• violation of the outflow of bile (cholecystitis, cholelithiasis, acute cholangitis, tumors of the head of the pancreas) - due to compression of the biliary tract, bile does not enter the intestines, but accumulates in the liver, causing the destruction of its cells and the flow of bilirubin back into the blood.

 Indications for the study of bilirubin and its fractions: